Aji Pangeran Tumenggung Pranoto International Airport: Samarinda Project 2026 (RPJMD 2026)

 Samarinda MRT (rapid transit) network, will be built.
-The line will make intermediate stop at South Sempaja.
+The line will make intermediate stops at South Sempaja.

 On 12 August 2021, the government published Samarinda Project 2026 (RPJMD 2026), a series of Samarinda infrastructure projects during the early 2020s.
 One of the ten core projects is construction of new high-speed rail link to the airport.

 Chief Secretary of Samarinda, Sugeng Chairuddin recommended to extend the airport line south to include Samarinda Station in Sungai Kunjang (Big Mall).
 It will take approximately 12 minutes to reach the airport from South Sempaja station.